PowerNukkitX/PowerNukkitX/blob/en-us/README.md

 What's new in PowerNukkitX?
 Let's See：

-1. Support for 1.19.0 protocol (under refinement).
+1. Support for 1.19.10 protocol.
 2. Native support for 384 height limits (Currently only the main world, the rest are limited to 256 blocks).
 3. Native support for The Nether world, no need to install additional plug-in patches, etc.
-4. Native support for vanilla commands and command block, etc. (under refinement)
+4. Native support for vanilla commands and command block, etc.
 5. Built-in [Terra](https://github.com/PolyhedralDev/Terra) generator (if you have questions [click here to view](https://doc.powernukkitx.cn/en-us/faq/Terra_faq.html)) .
 6. Support for writing plug-ins using the JavaSrcipt language (preliminary completion, development documentation can be found [here](https://doc.powernukkitx.cn/zh-cn/plugin-dev/js/%E6%A6%82%E8%BF%B0.html)).
+7. Support custom blocks / items (refinement in progress, [documentation](https://doc.powernukkitx.cn/) to be added).
-7. Todo...
+8. Todo...

 ---